roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-10 ****** bysadkins116© Julie looked around the room, she was very confused.
+Julie looked around the room, she was very confused.
 She didn't remember that the call was bogus as well as everything from this afternoon.
 "Yes mistress your slave will do what you want."

  "Good, get your shit together and follow me to the other room."
 Anita continued as she released the slave from her restraints.